0x0mer/pipipipi/index.md

     d > b \log_{10}(a) + \tilde{E}
 \\]

+All jokes aside, we are dealing here with numbers that taking their $\log\circ \log$ may not be negligible, that's why this is so hard in the first place.
+But ignoring that number is truly ok in this case since $a=\pi$ is first of all, a constant in our case, and secondly it is actually very small.

-Notice that the first term (which is obviously the dominant) is just the number of digits in base 10 of $a^b$, which is interesting.
+Now, notice that the first term (which is obviously the dominant one) is just the number of digits in base 10 of $a^b$, which is interesting.

 So, to summarize, we discovered that in order for $a^{b-\varepsilon}$ to be within $10^{-\tilde{E}}$ of $a^b$, we need to take the $(b \log_{10}(a) + \tilde{E})$ most significant digits of $b$.